kitnil/awesome/README.md

 - [nyancat](https://github.com/klange/nyancat) - Nyancat in your terminal, rendered through ANSI escape sequences.
 This is the source for the Debian package `nyancat`.
 - [check](https://github.com/libcheck/check) - A unit testing framework for C
 - [freegish](https://github.com/freegish/freegish) - A free version of the game Gish
-- [openwrt](https://github.com/openwrt/openwrt) - The main repository of the OpenWrt distribution
+- [openwrt](https://github.com/openwrt/openwrt) - This repository is a mirror of https://git.openwrt.org/openwrt/openwrt.git It is for reference only and is not active for check-ins or for reporting issues.
+We will continue to accept Pull Requests here.
+They will be merged via staging trees then into openwrt.git.
+All issues should be reported at: https://bugs.openwrt.org
 - [nginx-push-stream-module](https://github.com/wandenberg/nginx-push-stream-module) - A pure stream http push technology for your Nginx setup.
 Comet made easy and really scalable.
 - [clink](https://github.com/mridgers/clink) - Bash's powerful command line editing in cmd.exe
 - [siege](https://github.com/JoeDog/siege) - Siege is an http load tester and benchmarking utility